marcelperezrubin/react-chat-app/README.md

 Capstone Project - React - Chat - App - Course: FS999 Full Stack Development - Marcel Alejandro Rubin Perez

-This application is a Chat platform (React - Socket - Vite - JSX)
+This application is a Chat platform (React - Python - Socket - Vite - JSX )

-Instructions for use for a dev mode, open a terminal(react-chat-app folder) and write npm run dev for start the server and we must open a terminal from the frontend folder (open integrated terminal) and run npm run dev,

-You will be redirected to "http://localhost:5173/", you can open other browser windows and paste the link: "http://localhost:5173/" To create multiple users, each user will have an id, the main one will have the user "me"
+In this chat you can write and the other person who has the link can answer you, and they can start a conversation, the person who uses the browser will have the username me by default, to differentiate from the other person.

 The app is connected an Api from "openweathermap.org" to know the Weather I put London but you can change